katielouie/Gallery-Viewer/README.md

 ##Phase 4: Task 3
 ![Uml Diagram](UML_Design_Diagram.jpeg)
 If I had more time to work on the project, I would probably try to:
-- not use the DefaultListModel for the user interface.
+- Not use the DefaultListModel for the user interface.
 It does not make good use of the gallery methods I had provided earlier.
 - Add more components to GalleryGUI to divide the tasks.

 ## Citations